vkbo/novelWriter/docs/source/int_source.rst

    ``python3`` may be needed instead.
 Likewise, ``pip`` may need to be replaced with ``pip3``.

-Most of the custom commands for building packages of novelWriter, or building assets, are contained in the ``setup.py`` script in the root of the source code.
-You can list the available commands by
+Most of the custom commands for building packages of novelWriter, or building assets, are contained in the ``pkgutils.py`` script in the root of the source code.
+You can list the available commands by running:
-running:

 .. code-block:: bash

-   python setup.py help
+   python pkgutils.py help

 .. warning::

    Calling ``setup.py install`` has been deprecated for a while, and this approach is no longer actively supported in novelWriter either.

-   In a future version, the packaging and asset build tools part of the current ``setup.py`` file will be moved to another script and the ``setup.py`` file removed entirely.

 .. _a_source_depend: